agp745/kata-machine/src/algoProg.md

 Research the following algorithms on your own for implimentation (not covered in ThePrimeagen's course):

 - SinglyLinkedList.ts
 - DoublyLinkedList.ts

 ## Algorithms

 ### Search

 - LinearSearchList.ts
 - BinarySearchList.ts
 - TwoCrystallBalls.ts

 ### Sort

 - BubbleSort.ts
--   Queue.ts (GOOD)
+- Queue.ts
--   Stack.ts (GOOD)
+- Stack.ts

 ### Arrays

 - ArrayList.ts
 - (Array Buffer (ring buffer)) - not in here, maybe try to create the template and test for it!

 ### Recursion

 - MazeSolver.ts
+- QuickSort.ts